Even as Seattle home market dips, heated competition by homebuyers spreads to neighboring counties

 Even considering October’s slide, prices in King County remain well above where they were a year ago.
 The typical King County home sold for $745,000 in October, according to new data from the Northwest Multiple Listing Service (NWMLS) — down from September’s all-time high of $753,600 but still nearly 13% more than the same month last year.
 Pierce County prices, too, saw a slight dip from September’s record high of $434,999 to $430,000 — nevertheless 13% more expensive than a year ago.

-Home prices in Snohomish, Kitsap and Thurston counties, meanwhile, contravened the typical autumn cooldown.
+Home price movement in Snohomish, Kitsap and Thurston counties, meanwhile, contravened the typical autumn cooldown.
 All three counties charted new record-high prices last month and double-digit price growth year-over-year.

 Other indicators, too, paint a picture of clamoring buyer interest: Not only do Puget Sound homes cost more than ever before, they’re also selling with unprecedented velocity — and very little scrutiny.

 In Seattle and Bremerton, most homes on the market sell within a week, according to Redfin.
-Homes are selling even faster down south, near Olympia and Tacoma — typically within five days.
+Homes are selling even faster down south, near Olympia and Tacoma —typically within five days.
 In white-hot Thurston County, it would take just 13 days to sell all the homes on the market at the current level of demand, according to the NWMLS.

 In hopes of coming out on top in now-omnipresent bidding wars, buyers in those markets commonly waive contingencies, such as the right to inspect the home and the right to back out of the deal if a mortgage appraiser values the home at less than the sale price, according to Redfin.
-Many buyers are offering high down payments as proof of their solvency, Simeon said.
+(Redfin considers price growth, time on market, the presence of multiple offers and whether buyers waive contingencies when scoring the country’s most competitive markets.)

+Many buyers are also offering high down payments as proof of their solvency, Simeon said.
 That gives the advantage in the Puget Sound region’s competitive markets to home shoppers with cash — or stock options — on hand.

 Announcements from major tech employers that remote work is expected to continue through the foreseeable future have brought employees flocking to the Puget Sound region, Simeon said.
 She recently helped one such couple relocate from a 1,000-square-foot condo in Silicon Valley to a home on five acres near Olympia, which they purchased for nearly $750,000 without ever having seen it in person.